trustoverip/TSS0033-technology-stack-acdc/docs/index.md

 - `dd` (optional) - Datum DRIs (Decentralized Resource Identifier).
 An array of objects identifiers which refers to Datum Decentralized Identifiers - unique identifier of immutable datum and schema DRI.
 - `schema` (optional) - schema DRI, DRI of the schema describing semantic of the data
 - `cd` (optional) - consent schema DRI, schema describing consent data linked to attestation
-- `c` (optional) - datum of consent/license/rules/data agreement under which data are shared.
+- `r` (optional) - datum of rules/delegation/consent/license/data agreement under which data are shared.

 ### Versioning